VidarLotheFr/BFC-MMA-Simulator/README.md

 # 🥋 BFC MMA Simulator

-**BFC MMA** (*Brutal Fighting Championship*) is a terminal-based career simulator for MMA fighters, built in C++ using SplashKit.
-Players can create and train fighters, simulate tournaments, track wins, manage XP, and progress through a full fight career system — complete with encrypted save files and a dynamic leaderboard.
+**BFC MMA**  is a terminal-based career simulator for MMA fighters, built in C++ using SplashKit.
+Players can create and train fighters, simulate tournaments, track wins, manage XP, and progress through a full fight career system, complete with encrypted save files and a dynamic leaderboard.

 ---

 ## 🎯 Purpose

-This project was created for the High Distinction task **"Something Awesome"** in **SIT102 – Introduction to Programming** at Deakin University.
+This project was created for the High Distinction task **"Something Awesome"** in **SIT102** at Deakin University.
 Its goal is to demonstrate creative design, modular programming, file encryption, and advanced logic beyond the standard curriculum.

 ---